CDCgov/NEDSS-Modernization/cdc-sandbox/README.md

 Click here to view the [NEDSSDev Github Repository](https://github.com/cdcent/NEDSSDev).

 To build and run the project use the instructions in the following sections of this README.
-Each section has a its own detailed documentation as well.
+Each section has its own detailed documentation as well.
 Follow the links for more insight into development best practices and other options for build and run procedures.
 The steps outlined in this README should get the system up and running quickly for the first time.